Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Introduction

-Precise definitions of solutions of (\ref{S0E1})-(\ref{S0E3}) as well as more detailed information about the solutions described in Theorem \ref {ThIntro} will be given later (cf. Chapter \ref{weakSolDef}).
-Roughly speaking the solutions obtained for $0<r<r_{c}$ differ in the boundary condition imposed at the singular point $\left( x,v\right) =\left( 0,0\right) .$ Intuitively, in the case of the solution satisfying $\int_{ \mathbb{R}^{+}\times \mathbb{R}}P\left( \cdot ,\cdot ,t\right) =\int_{ \mathbb{R}^{+}\times \mathbb{R}}P_{0}$ we assume that the particles arriving to the origin continue instantaneously their motion.
+Precise definitions of solutions of (\ref{S0E1})-(\ref{S0E3}) as well as more detailed information about the solutions described in Theorem \ref {ThIntro} will be given later (cf. Proposition 4.1 in Section 4, as well as the Definitions 4.2-4.5).
+Roughly speaking, the solutions obtained for $0<r<r_{c}$ differ in the boundary condition imposed at the singular point $\left( x,v\right) =\left( 0,0\right) .$ Intuitively, in the case of the solution satisfying $\int_{ \mathbb{R}^{+}\times \mathbb{R}}P\left( \cdot ,\cdot ,t\right) =\int_{ \mathbb{R}^{+}\times \mathbb{R}}P_{0}$ we assume that the particles arriving to the origin continue instantaneously their motion.
 In all the other solutions, particles arriving to the singular point remain trapped there for all later times or during some characteristic time before resuming their motion in the region $\mathbb{R}^{+}\times \mathbb{R}$.
 The existence and uniqueness of solutions for $r>r_{c}$ will be also proved in this paper, although in this case we do not need any additional information about the solutions near the singular set.